yanyan155/resume/cv.md

   EPAM Systems<br />
   September 2019 - present time

-  I was responsible for the migration of the whole front end part to a different endpoint.
+  Responsible for the migration of the whole front end part to a different endpoint.
-  I was also involved in the full development process that includes designing UI solutions, implementing features with constant communication with AEM, backend developers and testers.
+  Find solutions between limitations of tech part and requirement of UI design.
-  I Wrote tests in Jest, Jasmine<br />
+  Create accessible components and markup with saving and refactoring existing funtionality from old enpoint.
+Close communication with java and AEM developers.<br />
   **Feedback**: [feedback from Team Lead](./img/feedback.png)

   **Achievements**: - The platform for storing documentation for the whole community was implemented from scratch.<br />